-The Group established a provision for liabilities associated with the disposal of property, plant and equipment.
+The Group maintains a provision for liabilities associated with the disposal of property, plant and equipment.

-Notes to the Consolidated Financial Statements Years ended March 31, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2022 and 2021 (Tabular amounts expressed in thousands of Canadian dollars)

 9. Liabilities arising from financing activities: